 I’m a huge fan of Bob’s Red Mill products.
 I recently tried out their low carb bread mix, and this week I’m using their hazelnut meal in this gorgeous low carb dessert recipe.
-If you’re following a low carb high fat diet this is particularly suitable for you!
+If you’re following a low carb high fat diet, this recipe is particularly suitable for you!

-In a stand mixer, whisk two eggs until smooth, then add heavy cream, vanilla extract and sweetener.
+In a stand mixer, whisk two eggs until smooth, then add heavy cream, vanilla extract and low carb sweetener.
 I use Splenda but feel free to substitute your preferred low carb sweetener and adjust the net carb amount accordingly.
 Stir in the hazelnut meal.

 Place a lid over the pan and cook at a low simmer for 30-40 minutes until the hazelnut creams have set.
 Don’t heat them too quickly otherwise the mixture might curdle!
 When cooked, remove the ramekins from the water and leave to cool.

 Place in the fridge until required.
 To serve, gently ease a knife around the edges of the ramekin and then turn out the hazelnut cream onto a small plate.
 These hazelnut creams are really quite filling, but not particularly sweet.
-I like to grate a tiny bit of dark chocolate over the top of them to add to the flavor balance.This delicious #lowcarb cream dessert is made using hazelnut meal.
+I like to grate a tiny bit of low carb chocolate (like Lily’s!) over the top of them to add to the flavor balance.This delicious #lowcarb cream dessert is made using hazelnut meal.
 Click To Tweet

 Recipe adapted from The Low Carb Long Term Lifestyle by Carolyn Humphries.